 I grew up in a small village in Southeast Nebraska.
 My siblings and I were raised to hunt, fish, forage for wild foods, and navigate the wilderness.
-We spent a lot of time outdoors as a family where we were taught to respect and appreciate the land and all the critters that call it home.
-My father is an accomplished bowhunter and put a bow and arrows in my hands as soon as I could understand their utility.
+We spent a lot of time outdoors as a family, where we learned to respect and appreciate the land and all the creatures that call it home.
+I come from a long line of outdoorsmen, and my father put a bow and arrows in my hands as soon as I could understand their utility.

 My early adult years led me away from archery to pursue other interests, and I eventually joined the United States Marine Corps.
 I relished my time with the 1st Marine Regiment and served two combat tours with RCT-1 as a Recovery Operator in Afghanistan.
 I returned home to Nebraska and became once again spellbound by the longbow.